-.18 The actuary would not usually report a deviation from a particular recommendation or other guidance in the standards as a result of an unusual or unforeseen situation.

-If, as is common, accepted actuarial practice for an aspect of the work encompasses a range, then the actuary usually reports the work as being in accordance with accepted actuarial practice without drawing particular attention to his or her selection within the range.
-Disclosure of the selection, and of the reason for selecting it, is appropriate, however, if it is specified by law or by the actuary's client or employer, excluded from the accepted range by an exposure draft or by approved, but not yet effective, new standards, inconsistent with the corresponding assumption of a prior periodic report, dependent on a special permissive feature in the law for its acceptability, or unusual or controversial.
+- .18 The actuary would not usually report a deviation from a particular recommendation or other guidance in the standards as a result of an unusual or unforeseen situation. - .19 If, as is common, accepted actuarial practice for an aspect of the work encompasses a range, then the actuary usually reports the work as being in accordance with accepted actuarial practice without drawing particular attention to his or her selection within the range.
+Disclosure of the selection, and of the reason for selecting it, is appropriate, however, if it is mandated by law or specified by the terms of the actuary's engagement, excluded from the accepted range by an exposure draft or by approved, but not yet effective, new standards, inconsistent with the corresponding assumption of a prior periodic report, dependent on a special permissive feature in the law for its acceptability, or unusual or controversial.